elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/explain-the-role-of-native-title-recognition-in-resolving-land-disputes-between-aboriginal-communities-and-settlers.md

 url: /learn/history-of-the-world/questions/explain-the-role-of-native-title-recognition-in-resolving-land-disputes-between-aboriginal-communities-and-settlers
 score: 9.0
 related_article1:
-    id: 169024
+    id: 169035
-    title: What were the main challenges faced in the memorialization of Aboriginal resistance during the colonial period?
+    title: >-
+        Explain the role of the Native Title Act in the legal framework for Aboriginal land rights.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-challenges-faced-in-the-memorialization-of-aboriginal-resistance-during-the-colonial-period
+    url: /learn/history-of-the-world/questions/explain-the-role-of-the-native-title-act-in-the-legal-framework-for-aboriginal-land-rights
 related_article2:
-    id: 169029
+    id: 169034
-    title: How do historical narratives influence public memory and commemoration practices?
+    title: >-
+        What is the educational value of commemorating massacre sites in the context of violence against Aboriginal people?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-historical-narratives-influence-public-memory-and-commemoration-practices
+    url: /learn/history-of-the-world/questions/what-is-the-educational-value-of-commemorating-massacre-sites-in-the-context-of-violence-against-aboriginal-people
 related_article3:
-    id: 169029
+    id: 169036
-    title: How do historical narratives influence public memory and commemoration practices?
+    title: >-
+        What are the main challenges faced in the preservation of Aboriginal heritage sites?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-historical-narratives-influence-public-memory-and-commemoration-practices
+    url: /learn/history-of-the-world/questions/what-are-the-main-challenges-faced-in-the-preservation-of-aboriginal-heritage-sites
 related_article4:
-    id: 169025
+    id: 169035
-    title: Identify and describe the significance of one notable memorial related to Aboriginal massacres.
+    title: >-
+        Explain the role of the Native Title Act in the legal framework for Aboriginal land rights.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/identify-and-describe-the-significance-of-one-notable-memorial-related-to-aboriginal-massacres
+    url: /learn/history-of-the-world/questions/explain-the-role-of-the-native-title-act-in-the-legal-framework-for-aboriginal-land-rights
 related_article5:
-    id: 169034
+    id: 169032
-    title: What is the educational value of commemorating massacre sites in the context of violence against Aboriginal people?
+    title: >-
+        What are the main contemporary challenges faced by Aboriginal communities in preserving their cultural identity?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-educational-value-of-commemorating-massacre-sites-in-the-context-of-violence-against-aboriginal-people
+    url: /learn/history-of-the-world/questions/what-are-the-main-contemporary-challenges-faced-by-aboriginal-communities-in-preserving-their-cultural-identity
 ---

 &nbsp;